ramkumar1232894239/school_management_system/README.md

-# Hospital-Management-Html
+# School-Management-Html
-A decent Hospital Management System which is created using Html, css.
+A decent Sch Management System which is created using Html, css.